 Hoist Amendments to Bills

-The hoist is an amendment that may be moved to a motion for the second or third reading of a bill.
+The hoist amendment is one that may be moved to a motion for the second or third reading of a bill.
 It requires no notice, may be debated and may not be amended.
-A hoist amendment requests that a bill not "now" be read a second time, but instead that second reading be postponed for three or six months.
+A hoist amendment proposes that a bill not “now” be read a second time, but instead that second reading be postponed for three or six months.

 A hoist amendment must meet a number of requirements.
 The purpose of the amendment is to neutralize the word “now” in the motion for reading.
 It must therefore amend the motion by eliminating all of the words following the word “That” and replacing them with the following proposition: “Bill (number and title) be not now read a second (third) time but that it be read a second (third) time this day three months (or six months) hence”.